oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-3-python-and-oracle-rest-api-relationship/python-and-oracle-rest-api-relationship.md

 ## Task 4: Review the Flask application routes

-:brain: *A Routes Primer*: Application routes (aka **`app.route()`**) are triggered when actions are performed in the application.
+> 🧠 *A Routes Primer*: Application routes (aka **`app.route()`**) are triggered when actions are performed in the application.
 The results of a function may be passed back to the user, a new HTML page may load, or may redirect the user to a new page.

 1. **`@app.route('/')`**